 Minding the Grubby Scrubbies

-In 2014, Sai Systems of San Marcos, California, approached eXcelisys with an idea for a scrub tracking solution utilizing a check-in/check-out system run through an iPad.
+In 2014, Sai Systems of San Marcos, California, approached eXcelisys with an idea for a medical scrubs management app utilizing a check-in/check-out system run through a FileMaker Go iPad kiosk.
 Imagine the problem.
 In a typical hospital setting, pre-shift scrub dispersal and post-shift roundup are managed through an honor system.
 Staff members arrive at the facility.
 They suit up in surgical scrubs.
 After their shift, they return the scrubs to a laundry bin.

 But a system like this leaves room for chaos.
 First off, there’s the matter of attrition.
 If scrubs aren’t returned, the facility loses money.
 Second, there’s a compliance issue.
 Anyone who’s watched enough television can envision an operating room filled with scrub-clad doctors being splattered with bodily fluids.
 Without scrub tracking, hospital administrators cannot know if staffers are following regulatory requirements pertaining to soiled scrubs.
 There’s also a potential for grab-and-go abuse with unauthorized users helping themselves to scrubs.